kickinbahk/personal-goals/ideas-and-misc/potential-posts/podcast-update.md

 There is only so much time in a day and as I add podcasts and life changes, so do the podcasts I am listening to.
 This list will also include podcasts which are no longer posting or seem to be cancelled (as they are no longer posting at this time).

-[Start Here](http://starthere.fm/) - This podcast seems to be cancelled.
+[Start Here](http://starthere.fm/) - These podcasts seems to be cancelled.
 They lost one host and there has only been one episode since.
 I really liked it when it was going and it would be worth going back for a listen to some of the earlier episodes

-_They have had some changes to their hosts in the recent episodes, but I am excited to see what they may do in the future.
-Their episodes can have a lot of time from one to the next, however when they do come out they are great._

 * [Web Development](http://starthere.fm/category/webdev) - This podcast had great potential.
 They went through popular web languages and frameworks, which was nice to get overviews.
 I especially like that they talked about how to go about starting a project for a client.
 Even though it did not play out fully, there was a lot of great information and perspectives that they shared.